mou-gits/CSCN72030_Sec3_Group5/README.md

-# Dorm Climate Control System
+# Dorm Climate Control System - Group 3

 A SCADA-inspired climate control simulation for dorm rooms, integrating mobile BLE devices, a C# backend, and a WinForms GUI.
 Built collaboratively using GitHub workflows, this project demonstrates modular development, BLE communication, and database-backed telemetry.